moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 Implementing the Controller
 ---------------------------

-Excercise 3: Finding a Setpoint
+Excercise 3: Finding a Setpoint (5 minutes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Start with the photocell reading code you finished.
 2. Add to that sketch the code for setting up the LED (refer to the first code
    listing for help), then use the analogWrite_ function inside :code:`setup`
    to turn the LED on at **30% duty cycle**.
-3. Run the sketch and observe the brightness/voltage output by the photocell circuit.
+3. Run the sketch and observe the voltage output by the photocell circuit.
    **Write this value down** as this will be the desired brightness level we
    will seek to achieve with an automatic control system.

-Exercise 4: Implement a Proportional Controller
+Exercise 4: Implement a Proportional Controller (15 minutes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Create a new sketch based on the code below.
 You will need to replace the